EnvyWare/ForgePlaceholderAPI/README.md

 For more details about each extension and available placeholders, head over to [ForgePlaceholderAPI-Extensions](https://github.com/EnvyWare/ForgePlaceholderAPI-Extensions)

 Want to use placeholders from ForgePlaceholderAPI In Spigot stuff like DeluxeMenus?
 Grab [SpigotPAPIBridge](https://github.com/EnvyWare/SpigotPAPIBridge).

+# Spigot Clarification
+If you want to use Spigot Placeholders in things like ForgeMenus (Spigot Placeholders in Forge stuff), you will need ForgePlaceholderAPI + SpigotPlaceholders extension

+If you want to use Forge Placeholders in things like DeluxeMenus (Forge Placeholders in Spigot stuff), you will need [SpigotPAPIBridge](https://github.com/EnvyWare/SpigotPAPIBridge)